 First, researching the art gallery industry will educate you.
 It gives you an understanding of the market in which you are operating.
 Secondly, market research can improve your strategy, especially if it identifies market trends.

-Third, market research shows readers you are an expert within your field.
+Third, market analysis shows readers you are an expert within your field.
 Conducting research and presenting it in your plan is the most efficient way to accomplish this.

 Industry analysis can be presented as a 8-step process when written as part of a company’s business plan.